vinaychilukuri/vinaychilukuri.github.io/_cases/2 - sadhguru-app.md

 ## Background

 Sadhguru is a contemporary mystic, yogi and a visionary.
-He is the founder of ISHA Foundation, a non-profit organization, that concerns with human wellbeing and the spiritual growth of an individual through Yoga.
-Sadhguru is a spiritual master who has a vast online presence in the form of his talks on YouTube, article posts on Facebook and an online blog.
+He is a spiritual master who has a vast online presence in the form of his talks on YouTube, article posts on Facebook and a blog.
 He has more than 2 million followers on Facebook, as of today.

 ![img full]({{page.img_dir}}/sadhguru.jpg)

 Touched by the insight of Sadhguru and deep experience that I had felt through ISHA foundation's yoga programs, I signed up as a volunteer.

-## My Role
+### My Role
 I was contributing as a volunteer on the side by working nights, for about 5 hours per week.

 There were three things that needed to be done: